Quicklinks

 1. Resignation of an officer or trustee is effective immediately upon written notice to the WSI chair or secretary, unless such notice specifies a later time at which resignation will become effective.
 Officers and trustees who break their abstinence will be deemed to have resigned as of the time the WSI chair or secretary receives notice of the break.

 3. Any officer or trustee may be removed with or without cause by a two-thirds vote of the WSC members at the WSBC.
-If good cause exists, an officer or trustee may also be removed by two-thirds vote of the WSB.
-Any officer or trustee subject to a removal procedure shall receive at least 30 days prior notice and have the opportunity to present a defense.
+If good cause exists, an officer or trustee may also be removed by a two-thirds vote of the WSB.
+Any officer or trustee subject to a removal procedure will receive at least 30 days' prior notice and have the opportunity to present a defense.

 4. A vacancy in an officer or a trustee position due to death, resignation, disqualification, or removal may be filled by appointment by two-thirds of the WSB without need for prior notice.
 The appointed officer or trustee will serve the remainder of the vacated term.